 2. Get organized.

 When you’re corralling your toddler and kindergartener from the car to the front door and trying to get dinner on the table before they or you meltdown, you’re not going to waste much brain space on where to place the copay receipt from speech therapy.
-But having a process and organization system in place ahead of time streamlines the awkward task of approaching your ex for reimbursement.
-Organization is not my forte, but I try to keep up by filing my receipts into a “For Reimbursement” folder and a “Paid” folder.
+But having a process and organization system in place ahead of time streamlines the sometimes awkward task of approaching your ex for reimbursement.
+Organization is not my forte, but I try to keep up by filing my receipts in a “For Reimbursement” folder and a “Paid” folder.
 It’s also important to have a file folder or binder to keep track of evaluations and information related to health care and education.
 This will save you a lot of time when a new health care provider wants to know who did what test two years ago.